• Skip to primary navigation

 Finished turkey resting in roasting pan.

-Remove the turkey from the oven and let it stand for 20 minutes before carving.
+Remove the turkey from the oven and let it stand for 20 to 30 minutes before carving.

 Gravy poured from a gravy boat onto a plate containing sliced oven roasted turkey and side dishes.

-Remove about ¼ cup of the drippings from the turkey roasting pan and place them in a medium saucepan.
+Remove about 1/2 cup of the drippings from the roasting pan and place them in a medium saucepan over medium-high heat.
 Using a whisk, blend the flour into the pan drippings.
 Whisk in the stock or broth a little at a time.

 You can always form a coil of scrunched up aluminum foil to place in the bottom of your pan or use a bed of vegetables such as carrots and celery to keep the turkey raised off the bottom of the pan.

 Skip it completely.
-Basting a turkey means frequently opening the oven door which results in temperature fluctuations that can cause a dry finished bird.
+Basting a turkey means frequently opening the oven door, which results in temperature fluctuations that can cause a dry turkey (particularly the breast meat).
 The butter rubbed all over will keep the turkey moist without the need for basting

 I get it.
 Moving that big, hot turkey around can be intimidating.
-So, consider just roasting two small ones instead!
-They'll cook faster, too, since you'll base your cooking time on the smaller weights.
+So, you could always consider roasting two small ones instead!
+They’ll cook faster, too, since you’ll base your cooking time on the smaller weights.

 📖 Recipe